Transfer at Amsterdam Airport

 The individual check-in halls are divided by airline.

-The ground floor is dedicated to arrivals, and the underground is the railway station.
+The ground floor is dedicated to arrivals, with the train station underground.

 The division between Schengen and non-Schengen flights is made after security checks.